 Cassandra provides extreme resilience and fault tolerance

-As Cassandra is a masterless cluster, there is no Single Point of Failure.
+As Apache Cassandra is a masterless cluster, there is no Single Point of Failure.
 The data hashes are being constantly replicated throughout the cluster to ensure 100% service uptime regardless of the temporary unavailability of up to 1/2 of the servers.
 This is especially useful when performing rolling updates or some maintenance on the clusters.
 Regardless if the server, the full server rack or the whole data center goes out of connection, your customers will not face the service downtime.
 Your app will always be out there, just like Facebook and Netflix.

 We hope you now agree Cassandra database can be extremely useful for a multitude of tasks.
 Even if the project requirements do not allow using this tool as the main database, mastering it will be hugely beneficial for any Big Data Engineer, who aims to become a valuable specialist.